cenyG/Solution/Readme.md

-Just scolar Project for my waifu
+Student Project with F#, Matrices and Algorithms